[?] Subscribe To This Site

 while please mind goat herds in rural areas...

-• Heavily punished: exceeding speed limits, drunk or drugged driving, not wearing seat belts, ignoring child seats and child safety, use of mobile cellular or i-phones while driving.
+• Heavily punished: exceeding speed limits or, drunk or drugged driving, not wearing seat belts, ignoring child seats and child safety, use of mobile cellular or i-phones while driving.

 • Vehicle road worthy tests are best arranged with private agents, such as workshops, where checks for faults prior to tests are done.